LESSON 2: Branching and remote operations#

 error: Cannot delete branch 'foo' checked out at '/Users/courses/gitcodev/2310-gitcodev/git/lesson2'

 In Git, every repository has a current branch that your working directory is using.
 This is known as the checked-out branch.
-The error you’re encountering means that Git is preventing you from deleting the branch you’re currently on.
-This happens because:

 git branch -m foo main # known action (replace "foo" to "main")